RoxZkiL/E-commerce-CompuTechShop/README.md

 PostgreSQL was used for the database.

-In the back-end it was made with NodeJS and Express
+In the back-end it was made with NodeJS and Express.

 For the front-end React and Redux were used in the styles were used CSS in its pure state, Material-UI, React-Boostrap and React-Styled-Components in addition to a library for forms (Formik).